ammar-homaida-statistics/easystatisticsacademy/modeling/diagnostics/residuals/index.md

     <h2>Looking Ahead</h2>

     <p>
-      Residuals become especially useful when visualized.
+      Individual residual values are informative, but visualizing residuals often reveals patterns that are difficult to detect numerically.
     </p>

     <p>
-      One of the most important diagnostic tools in regression is the residual plot.
+      One of the most powerful diagnostic tools in regression is the residual plot.
     </p>

     <p>
-      The next lesson explores residual plots and explains how they help identify assumption violations, model weaknesses, and opportunities for improvement.
+      The next lesson explores residual plots and shows how they help analysts identify assumption violations and model weaknesses.
     </p>

     <!-- TAKEAWAYS -->